Dealing With Shoulder Injuries in Evanston?

 Patients who have suffered an acute rotator cuff injury often report a "tearing" or "snapping" sound and sensation that is followed by severe pain and weakness.

-The majority of chronic strains begin slowly, with symptoms gradually becoming more noticeable as the tear progresses.
-The pain commonly occurs in the front and outside of your shoulder, but it can also travel down your spine.
+The majority of chronic strains begin slowly, with rotator cuff tear symptoms gradually becoming more noticeable as the tear progresses.
+Pain commonly occurs in the front and outside of your shoulder but can also travel down your arm.
+Neck and shoulder pain together may suggest involvement of surrounding muscles or the cervical spine, which our team evaluates as part of a full assessment.

-Symptoms are usually aggravated by overhead activity and may progress to the point that you have difficulty raising your arm overhead.
-Pain is typically made worse at night, especially when you lie on the impacted area of your shoulder.
-Be sure to tell us if you suffer from significant neck pain, shortness of breath, chest pain or chest pressure.
+Symptoms are usually aggravated by overhead activity and may progress to the point that raising your arm becomes difficult.
+Pain is typically worse at night, especially when lying on the impacted shoulder.
+Be sure to let us know if you experience significant neck pain, shortness of breath, chest pain, or chest pressure.

 Young patients who have suffered an acute tear or rupture in many cases will require surgery, while most others will benefit from conservative treatments, such as the ones offered in this office.